+Social media looks to fill investigative reporting gap Siobhan Heanue Updated Sun 11 Sep 2011, 9:15am AEST YouTube is considering launching a service dedicated to investigative journalism in response to the decline of in-depth reporting at traditional news outlets.
 Computer-assisted curation : let's figure out the best system to help scale up curation operations!
 It seems that lately the two concepts of knowledge management and content curation are definitely getting closer and closer as providers of private social networks for companies try to find the holy grail of social collaboration.
 At the same time, there is a great wave of discussion and innovation coming from the world of journalism where the community is trying to solve the issue of the scalability of the current human-based curation model.
 A great tweet posted last week by David Clinch illustrates this duality between two approaches : either completety human-based curation and knowledge management, or either algorithmic recommendations.
 His tweet was stating the obvious, we need a system that leverages both!
 As a lot of commentators willingly admit, human curation, even when assisted by several tools that help in discovering information, really takes a lot of time and most likely does not scale.
 What do you think?

-Global Open Access Portal The Global Open Access Portal (GOAP), funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of Open Access (OA) to scientific information around the world.
-For countries that have been more successful implementing Open Access, the portal highlights critical success factors and aspects of the enabling environment.
+Global Open Access Portal The Global Open Access Portal (GOAP) funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of Open Access (OA) to scientific information in 158 countries worldwide.
+For countries that have been more successful in implementing Open Access, the portal highlights critical success factors and aspects of the enabling environment.
 For countries and regions that are still in the early stages of Open Access development, the portal identifies key players, potential barriers and opportunities.
-The Global Open Access Portal is designed to provide the necessary information for policy-makers to learn about the global OA environment and to view their country’s status, and understand where and why Open Access has been most successful.
-At a glance, the portal provides an overview of the framework surrounding Open Access in UNESCO Member States by focusing on:
+The Global Open Access Portal is designed to provide necessary information for policy-makers to: Learn about the global Open Access environment;View their country’s status; andUnderstand where and why Open Access has been most successful.

 Why The Future Of Travel & Destination Marketing Is All About Curation February 15, 2011 | 4 Comments Life is good for the traveller who knows where they are going.
 There are dozens of great and useful sites online where you can see everything from reviews of hotels to side by side comparisons of airfares from one destination to another.
 Planning a trip to San Francisco was never so easy … but what if you haven't answered the first and most important question of where you want to go?
 All of a sudden, life is a lot more difficult.
 Finding out about destinations is a labrynth of government sponsored tourism sites, linkbaiting sites promising information about a destination but only delivering a long list of pay-per-click links, and individual attractions within a destination.